OpenLiberty/ci.gradle/docs/Gradle9MigrationGuide.md

 Spring Boot applications currently lack support for Gradle 9.
 If you're using Spring Boot with your Liberty projects, you will need to:

-1. Continue using Gradle 8.x for Spring Boot applications until official Gradle 9 support is added to Spring Boot
+1. Continue using Gradle 8.x for Spring Boot applications until official Gradle 9 support is added to Spring Boot.
-2. If you must use Gradle 9, you may need to implement custom workarounds or wait for Spring Boot to release a version with Gradle 9 compatibility
+2. If you must use Gradle 9, you may need to implement custom workarounds or wait for Spring Boot to release a version with Gradle 9 compatibility.

 This is a known limitation affecting all current Spring Boot versions as of September 2025.